SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 }
 ```

 Sometimes an incoming message or a response will have an optional field.
 Those are defined with Rust `Option` types.
-The secret contract SDK will include those fields as needed in the response to the client automatically.
+The Secret Contract SDK will include those fields as needed in the response to the client automatically.
 In our `Read` response we define `reminder` and `timestamp` using an `Option` type, because it is possible that there is no reminder for the user.

 ### A note about data types between the client and contract

 A message is, in fact, received by the contract as an encrypted and then Base64-encoded version of the JSON stringify'd version of the original message (i.e., Javascript object) defined in the client code.
-This transformation is transparent to you as a secret contract developer, but awareness of this process is important because of how it affects data types.
+This transformation is transparent to you as a Secret Contract developer, but awareness of this process is important because of how it affects data types.
 Your contract will create a schema document for each message type if you add `derive(JsonSchema)` macro to your message definitions.
 But you might still need to do some additional value checking and type casting in your contract code depending on the context.

 In addition, number values in Javascript are limited in range.
 The maximum safe integer value in Javascript falls somewhere between maximum `i32` and `i64` values in Rust.
 Therefore, 128-bit integers, for example, need to be sent from the client as string values.
 Because 128-bit numbers are commonly used in contracts to represent currency values (e.g. $\mu$SCRT), the Cosmos SDK (which Secret Network is built on) has a pre-defined type `Uint128`.
 A message type with a `Uint128` field will expect a string from the incoming JSON, which is further validated to be a correct representation of 128-bit unsigned integer value.
 In order, to use the `Uint128` field value in your contract code, e.g., to put it in contract storage, you will then need to convert it to a Rust `u128` type.

 Likewise, a message type that has a `HumanAddr` or `CanonicalAddr` as a field value will also be sent from the client using string values.

-## Secret contract storage
+## Secret Contract storage

 Now we are going to define how we want to model our contract's state in the contract storage.
 We will put that code in `src/state.rs`.
-Once we have completed that we will wire everything together in our `init`, `handle`, and `query` functions in `src/contract.rs` and we will have a fully working secret contract.
+Once we have completed that we will wire everything together in our `init`, `handle`, and `query` functions in `src/contract.rs` and we will have a fully working Secret Contract.

-Conceptually, storage for a secret contract is quite simple.
+Conceptually, storage for a Secret Contract is quite simple.
 It is a key-value store on the chain where each unit of data is identified by a unique key and the value of the data is a serialized representation of some data structure in Rust.
 Storage is encrypted and only the contract has access to its own storage.

 For our contract we need to store two types of information: 1) general state information for the contract and 2) the reminder messages for each user.
 Add the following code in `src/state.rs`: